 Changing and Withdrawing Travel Money in Pattaya

 You can exchange all (major) foreign currency easily in Pattaya, and you will get much better rates exchanging your money in Thailand than you will at home.
-You can also use your bank card, first off check with your bank if you can use the card in Thailand – ask what the charges are – and inform the bank you will bu using the card overseas.
-You might also want to look in to prepaid travel cards.
+You can also use your bank card.
+First off, check with your bank if you can use the card in Thailand, ask what the charges are, and inform the bank you will be using the card overseas.
+You might also want to look into using prepaid travel cards.

 Dos and Don’ts in Pattaya

 When in Pattaya, do as the Thais do, at least when it comes to respecting local customs and etiquette.
 That extends to knowing when you should take off your shoes, which parts of the body you should not touch, when to cover up, and respecting the Royal Family.
 You can learn more about what you should and should not do on the list of Pattaya Thailand Dos and Don’ts

 - Either carry it with you or take a photo of the hotel business card